Strategies and performance of the CMS silicon tracker alignment during LHC Run 2

-Starting from the alignment constants obtained using the 3.8\unit{T} cosmic data that produced the green line in Fig.~\ref{fig:Run2startup:dmr}, a new set of alignment constants was derived using the first 0\unit{T} collision data and cosmic data taken between collision runs.
+Starting from the alignment constants obtained using the 3.8\unit{T} cosmic data that produced the green line in Fig.~\ref{fig:Run2startup:dmr}, a new set of alignment constants was derived with the \HIPPY algorithm using the first 0\unit{T} collision data and cosmic data taken between collision runs.
 The pixel detector was aligned at the level of single modules using a large sample of collision tracks, whereas for the strip detector only the positions of the high-level structures were updated.
 A module-level alignment fit of the full detector with only 0\unit{T} collision data would have been vulnerable to WMs, \eg to radial expansions of the entire detector, given the radial symmetry of the tracks.
 The fixed position of the strip modules relative to their high-level structures provided a reference system.
 Furthermore, the addition of cosmic ray muon tracks, with their different topology, helped to avoid WMs.